Chii1-chips/Chii1-chips/README.md

 °‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°‧ 𓆝 𓆟 𓆞 ·｡°

 😾 (1) (⇀‸↼‶) ;; So..
 You read that correctly.
 Firstly.
 PLEASE DO NOT, and when i mean it, DO NOT CALL ME she/her pronouns!
 I only ACCEPT these pronouns if I'm ROLEPLAYING as a character that uses them.
 I get extremely uncomfortable if used in any other situation.
-PLEASE only call me by he/him pronouns ONLY!!
+PLEASE only call me by he/him or they/them pronouns ONLY!!
 I appericate if you'd respect this.
 It's fine if you don't know this at first, (When we first meet).

 ## 😾 (2) ( ˶°ㅁ°) !! ;; Also, please do not joke about su1c!de infront of me.
 As someone who has went through that heavily, I'd appericate if you talk about it PRIVATELY or in a serious manner.
 Please read the second half of the things I'm okay with to learn more about what I'm comfortable with during this.